-Hair: Beaglier’s hair is short, silky, and smooth, and it does not need to be trimmed.
-However, ensure you brush it regularly to keep it in good shape, particularly during the shedding season.
+Hair: do beagliers shed?
+Beaglier’s hair is short, silky, and smooth, and it does not need to be trimmed.
+However, you should ensure you brush it regularly to keep it in good shape, particularly during the Beaglier shedding season.
 Similarly, you need to give your dog a bath when their hair gets dirty.

 Ears: Regularly, check your dog’s ears for debris and pests and follow your veterinary advice to clean them.

 Nails: The best practice is to trim your dog’s nails before they get long, perhaps twice a month.
 Also, always see to it that your dog’s nails are not clicking against the floor.

 Teeth: When it comes to maintaining your dog’s oral health, make sure you brush their teeth daily since small breeds are disposed to dental issues.

 Eyes: Always clean your beaglier adults eyes with a wet cotton swab to minimize the chances of infections.

 Beaglier dogs usually lose a moderate amount of hair, but beaglier may also lose a lot; beaglier is not a hypoallergenic dog.
 So brushing your teeth every day will help keep his coat free of excess hair and your furniture easier to vacuum.
 Bathing can only be done when necessary, so as not to damage the essential oil in the hair.
 You should check his ears regularly, brush his teeth two or three times a week, and clip his nails if you hear them fall on the floor when Beaglier walks.

 Recommended daily amount: A suitable diet for small breeds like Beaglier should include high energy since they tend to gain weight if they overfeed.
 Develop a regular feeding program and remember to remove any leftover food during the day.